linode/apl-docs/docs/inst-configuration.md

 title: Configuration
 ---

 Assuming the setup steps are completed, you need to now configure the Otomi values repository.
 This repo is the source configuration for Otomi Container Platform.
-It contains drone pipeline configurations for each cluster, and each running drone will listen to updates of these values targeting the cluster it is running on.
-Any updated values might result in different cluster state resources, which will be applied by the Otomi image.
+It contains drone pipeline configuration for listening to updates of these values targeting the cluster the drone instance is running on.

 ## 1. Configuration

-Configuration can be done most easily through the Otomi Console.
+Configuration can be performed much easier through the Otomi Console.
 So if you have a license please refer to the [Otomi Console](../console) documentation.

 Not all configuration is (yet) exposed through the console however, so please look at the values repo's `env/*` files to edit the configuration files.